-On March 30, 2007, the Company entered into an unsecured multi-currency revolving credit facility agreement with Sumitomo for an aggregate of US\$40.0 million to refinance the \$\$60.0 million facility with Oversea - Chinese Banking Corporation Limited ("OCBC") that was due to mature on July 26, 2007.
-The facility is available for three years from the date of the facility agreement and will be utilized by the Company to finance its long-term general working capital requirements.
+On March 30, 2007, the Company entered into an unsecured multi-currency revolving credit facility agreement with Sumitomo for an aggregate of US\$40.0 million to refinance the S\$60.0 million facility with Oversea - Chinese Banking Corporation Limited ("OCBC") that was due to mature on July 26, 2007.
+The facility is available for three years from the date of the facility agreement and will be utilised by the Company to finance its long-term general working capital requirements.
 The terms of the facility require, among other things, that HLA retains ownership of the special share and that the Company remains a principal subsidiary (as defined in the facility agreement) of HLA.
-The terms of the facility also include certain financial covenants with respect to the Company's tangible net worth (as defined in the agreement) as at 30 June and 31 December of each year not being less than US\$120 million and the ratio of our total net debt (as defined in the agreement) to tangible net worth as at 30 June and 31 December of each year not being less than US\$120 million and customary drawdown requirements.
+The terms of the facility also include certain financial covenants with respect to the Company's tangible net worth (as defined in the agreement) as at 30 June and 31 December of each year not being less than US\$120 million and the ratio of our total net debt (as defined in the agreement) to tangible net worth as at 30 June and 31 December of each year not exceeding 2.0 times, as well as negative pledge provisions and customary drawdown requirements.
 The Company has also undertaken to make available to the bank, within 180 days after the end of its financial year (beginning with financial year 2007), copies of its audited consolidated accounts as at the end of and for that financial year.
-A waiver from compliance with this undertaking in relation to the production of the 2008 audited consolidated accounts has been received from the bank granting an extension of time until August 31, 2009.
-The credit facility expired on March 30, 2010 and was refinanced for USD30.0 million with the same bank (see Note 38(b)).
+The credit facility expired on March 30, 2010 and was refinanced for US\$30.0 million with the same bank.